This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from

 - Sift the all purpose flour and baking powder together and add to the egg mixture.

-Mix well till and rest the batter for at least 15 minutes (to relax the gluten).
+Mix well till well combined and rest the batter for at least 15 minutes (to relax the gluten).

 - Dip a small piece of paper towel in vegetable oil and grease the pan.
 Then use a clean paper towel to wipe off the excess oil (key for even color on imagawayaki).